your-ko/link-validator/README.md

 Create `Read Only`, following the principle of the least privilege.

+Unfortunately Datadog API are limited so not many resources are validated at the moment.
+To avoid a lot of false positive, I just perform "mock" validation.

 ### Config file vs ENV variables
 You can configure the link-validator either via environment variables:
 ```yaml